safepay/sensor.fronius/README.md

 * optionally converts PowerFlow units to W, kW or MW
 * compatible with the custom [Power Wheel Card](https://github.com/gurbyz/power-wheel-card/tree/master) if using PowerFlow

-### Energy dashboard support - HA 2021.8+
+### Energy dashboard support - HA 2021.9
 All energy and power sensors provide required attributes to allow long term statistics to be recorded which enables support for the new Energy dashboard introduced in HA 2021.8.

+> **BREAKING CHANGE** HA 2021.9 breaks sensors in release 0.9.6 of this component.
+To upgrade to HA 2021.9, ensure you update this component to 0.9.7+ immediately afterwards.
+0.9.7 is no longer compatible with versions of HA 2021.8 and lower.

 The following "lifetime" sensors can be added to the energy configuration:

 * Solar production: ``total_energy``
 * Grid consumption: ``smartmeter_energy_ac_consumed``